InspiredAgency/gatsby-gravityforms-component/README.md

-# Intro (@danny-wood)
+# Intro (@inspired-agency)

-This is a forked version from @dmachio's [package](https://github.com/dmachio/gatsby-gravityforms-component) which is in turn a fork from the original @robmarshall's [package](https://github.com/robmarshall/gatsby-gravityforms-component).
+Modified package for Inspired Agency.
+Original [package](https://github.com/robmarshall/gatsby-gravityforms-component).

 The following changes have been made: